flutter/website/src/docs/release/breaking-changes/renderbox-dry-layout.md

 Subclasses of `RenderBox` need to override the new `computeDryLayout` method if they are used as a descendant of a `RenderObject` that may query the intrinsic size of its children.
-Examples of widgets that due this are `IntrinsicHeight` and `IntrinsicWidth`.
+Examples of widgets that do this are `IntrinsicHeight` and `IntrinsicWidth`.

-The default implementation of `RenderBox.performResize` will also use the size computed by `computeDryLayout` to perform the resize.
+The default implementation of `RenderBox.performResize` also uses the size computed by `computeDryLayout` to perform the resize.
 Overriding `performResize` is therefore no longer necessary.